nerdXNature/api-docs/source/index.html.md

 When using it, though, there are a few things to note:

 - It is a slow endpoint.
 It relies on many responses from Canvas, which can take a while.
 If you want to set a reasonable timeout for this request, we recommend about 15 seconds.
-It's normally around 1-5 seconds.
+Normally, it takes 0.5-5 seconds, but we've seen it as high as 14.
 - It is an expensive endpoint.
 There is a lot of computation on both sides which is required to make this work.
 - We recommend that you re-fetch grades on every reload of your app.
 - The user's Canvas ID may not appear in grades-- that generally means that the user is an Observer.
 For information about their Observees, you'll want to request `observees`.